 Theodore Roosevelt once wisely said: “Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty.”
 There are parallels here with implementing a Lean culture in construction, which will bring in many tangible benefits, but the process will not be without challenges along the way, not least winning over hearts and minds.
 Let’s explore what those challenges might be and how we can overcome them.

 How does Lean apply in a construction environment?
-Each job is different and unique – right?
-There are differences between construction and the industry where Lean principles are taken from: manufacturing.
-In manufacturing the focus is around established and repeatable processes.
-In construction each project is a prototype.
-A bespoke build rather than a repeated production line.
-However, there are processes which are common project-to-project, but typically, lessons are then not shared throughout supply chain/delivery.
-This means that gains, when they are implemented are lost by the time the next job is started.
+Each job is different and unique, right?
+There are significant differences between construction and the manufacturing industry, where Lean principles originated.
+In manufacturing, the focus is on established and repeatable processes.
+In contrast, construction projects are often bespoke and unique, with each project acting as a prototype rather than a repeated production line.
+However, despite this variability, there are common processes that recur across projects, but lessons learned are often not shared throughout the supply chain or delivery process.
+This means that gains, when they are implemented, are often lost by the time the next project begins.

-One way to overcome this could be to identify smaller, repeatable processes such as traffic management or health & safety reporting.
-You’ll be surprised at what a big impact small changes can make.
-For each project there will also be lessons learned which can be applied to the next build which is similar in size, complexity or style.
-Are there any areas where you could introduce automation?
-Such as a clocking-in system, reporting and mobility solutions.
+One way to overcome this challenge is to adopt a lean working approach by identifying smaller, repeatable processes such as traffic management or health and safety reporting.
+You might be surprised at the significant impact that small changes can make.
+For each project, there will also be lessons learned that can be applied to the next build, particularly if the projects are similar in size, complexity, or style.
+Additionally, consider areas where automation could be introduced, such as a clocking-in system, reporting tools, and mobility solutions.
+By fostering a lean culture for the construction industry, these practices can help streamline operations, reduce waste, and improve overall efficiency.

 Staying true to your Lean principles can take some mettle when you are constantly challenged by clients or suppliers who do not understand Lean ways of working.
 It could be that their own processes are wasteful and this may have a knock on impact which stifles innovation and your attempts to introduce better ways of working.